redbrick/open-governance/documents/Constitution.md

 **8.9** At a meeting, a member may propose a resolution relating to the business of the Society.
 The resolution shall be voted on by a show of hands and a declaration by the Chairperson that the resolution is carried (unless a secret ballot is demanded by any 5 members) shall be conclusive evidence that the resolution has passed or failed.

-**8.10** In the event that the Chairperson's resolution (8.9) is challenged, a recount if the votes will be administered in which a number of appropriate people will be appointed as "tellers" to count the vote.
+**8.10** In the event that the Chairperson's resolution (8.9) is challenged, a recount of the votes will be administered in which a number of appropriate people will be appointed as "tellers" to count the vote.
 The result will be announced by the Chairperson or the Vice-Chairperson (where requested by the general meeting).
 No resolution may contravene DCU or Society Life Committee policies.

 ## 9 General